Overview

 Career prospects

-The PhD in Health and Wellbeing offers useful preparation for a number of careers.
+The PhD Health, Wellbeing and Society offers useful preparation for a number of careers.
 Our students often go on to employment in areas of government policy and health promotion at local, national and international levels.
 Others have continued to academic careers, taking up post-doctoral positions and lecturing in UK and international universities.

 The programme establishes both a sound research training base and an understanding of practical applications, which prepare our students for different types of employment, including research, policy and intervention.